Join springtime blitz for RHS football tickets

 They will cost $45 when the sales resume in August.

 Go to the Ruston High School office between 8 a.m. and 3 p.m.
-May 1-12 to reclaim season tickets or to purchase new ones.
+Monday-May 12 to reclaim season tickets or to purchase new ones.

-Ticket packets include the jamboree at The Bayou Jamb and 5 home games.
+Ticket packets include the jamboree at The Bayou Jamb and five home games.

 For more information call Virginia Rainwater at 255-0807.